RDB2G-Bench: A Comprehensive Benchmark for Automatic Graph Modeling of Relational Databases: Abstract

 \section{Abstract}

-Relational databases (RDBs) are composed of interconnected tables, where relationships between them are defined through foreign keys.
-Recent research on applying machine learning to RDBs has explored graph-based representations of RDBs, where rows of tables are modeled as nodes, and foreign key relationships are modeled as edges.
-RDB-to-graph modeling helps capture cross-table dependencies, ultimately leading to enhanced performance across diverse tasks.
-However, there are numerous ways to model RDBs as graphs, and performance varies significantly depending on the chosen graph model.
-In our analysis, applying a common heuristic rule for graph modeling leads to up to a \textbf{10\%} drop in performance compared to the best-performing graph model, which remains non-trivial to identify.

-To foster research on intelligent RDB-to-graph modeling, we introduce \ourdata, the first benchmark framework for evaluating such methods.
-We construct extensive datasets covering \textbf{5 real-world RDBs and 12 predictive tasks, resulting in around 50k graph-performance pairs} for efficient and reproducible evaluations.
-Thanks to our precomputed datasets, we were able to \textbf{benchmark 9 automatic RDB-to-graph modeling methods on the $12$ tasks over 600$\times$ faster} than on-the-fly evaluation, which requires repeated model training.
+Recent advances have demonstrated the effectiveness of graph-based machine learning on relational databases (RDBs) for predictive tasks.
+Such approaches require transforming RDBs into graphs, a process we refer to as \textbf{RDB-to-graph modeling}, where rows of tables are represented as nodes and foreign-key relationships as edges.
+Yet, effective modeling of RDBs into graphs remains challenging.
+Specifically, there exist numerous ways to model RDBs into graphs, and performance on predictive tasks varies significantly depending on the chosen graph model of RDBs.
+In our analysis, we find that the best-performing graph model can yield up to a 10\% higher performance compared to the common heuristic rule for graph modeling, which remains non-trivial to identify.
+To foster research on intelligent RDB-to-graph modeling, we introduce \texttt{RDB2G-Bench}\xspace, the first benchmark framework for evaluating such methods.
+We construct extensive datasets covering \textbf{5 real-world RDBs and 12 predictive tasks, resulting in around 50k graph model–performance pairs} for efficient and reproducible evaluations.
+Thanks to our precomputed datasets, we were able to \textbf{benchmark 10 automatic RDB-to-graph modeling methods on the $12$ tasks about 380$\times$ faster} than on-the-fly evaluation, which requires repeated GNN training.
 Our analysis of the datasets and benchmark results reveals key structural patterns affecting graph model effectiveness, along with practical implications for effective graph modeling.
+Our datasets and code are available at \url{https://github.com/chlehdwon/RDB2G-Bench}.